TownyAdvanced/FlagWar/README.md

 3) Run `mvn clean package` to build FlagWar.
 This will put generated files into the `FlagWar/target` directory.
    > If you run into "command not found" issues, please make sure you have everything required and that your environment
    > variables have been set.
-   > This includes: JAVA_HOME, MAVEN_HOME, and your PATH which should contain both.
    >
-   > If you use a Debian/Ubuntu-based distribution AND get JAVA_HOME errors, try adding the `-P no-jdoc` flag to your
+   > If you use a Linux distribution and get JAVA_HOME errors, try adding the `-P alternatives` flag to your
    > Maven commands.
+Popular distributions typically use the set-alternatives tool to map programs to the path, and this
+   > profile works around the issue.

 Alternatively, you can build it through your IDE, provided that it bundles with Maven, or that it can at the very least find it.
 Check your IDE's documentation regarding Maven support.